 Russia - World Nuclear Performance Report

 There are 36 operable reactors in Russia, with the majority in the west of the country.
-Four reactors are under construction: two VVER-1200 units at the Kursk power plant; one VVER-1200 unit at Leningrad; and a demonstration lead-cooled fast reactor, BREST-OD-300, in Seversk.
+Seven reactors are under construction: two VVER-1200 units at the Kursk power plant; two VVER-1200 units at Leningrad; two RITM-200S reactors destined for the Cape Nagloynyn project; and a demonstration lead-cooled fast reactor, BREST-OD-300, in Seversk.

-As of July 2024, a total of 20 VVER reactors were under construction outside of Russia in Bangladesh (2), China (4), Egypt (4), India (4), Iran (1), Slovakia (1), and Turkey (4).
-Rosatom has agreements in place with Hungary and India for the construction of further reactors, and is in discussion with other countries.
+As of July 2025, a total of 20 VVER reactors were under construction outside of Russia in Bangladesh (2), China (4), Egypt (4), India (4), Iran (1), Slovakia (1), and Turkey (4).
+Rosatom has agreements in place with Hungary and India for the construction of further reactors and is in discussion with other countries.

 Nuclear electricity production by age of reactor